CongducPham/PEPR_AgriFutur/Gateway/sensor-backup/README.md

 Periodic and automatic backup of your configured devices
 -------

-In the current version, the WaziGate periodically backups the configured devices data and IIWA configurations to folder `/home/pi/sensor-backup` and to a USB stick, in order to have an external regular backup.
+In the current version, the gateway periodically backups the configured devices data and IIWA configurations to folder `/home/pi/sensor-backup` and to a USB stick, in order to have an external regular backup.
 By default the backup will be realized every 6 hours.
 You can remove the USB stick at any time and plug it on your laptop/computer if needed.
 You can also re-plug the USB stick to the RaspberryPi at any time.
 The produced backup files are the same than what has been described previously.

 The periodicity of the backup procedure is defined in the `crontab.pi` file and can be modified if needed: